everx-labs/ton-labs-contracts/solidity/depool/README.md

 > Note: This means, that a DePool stake for a specific election needs to be made before the election begins.

-To participate in elections, DePool has to accumulate, through stakes belonging to the validator wallet and, optionally, from other wallets, a staking pool, validator's share of which is not less than `validatorAssurance` (see section 6.1 above).
+To participate in elections, DePool has to accumulate, through stakes belonging to the validator wallet and, optionally, from other wallets, a staking pool, validator's share of which is not less than `validatorAssurance` (see section 6.1 [above](#61-deploy-depool-contract-to-the-basechain)).

-TONOS-CLI allows to manage several types of stakes.
-For details on stake types refer to the [DePool specifications](https://docs.ton.dev/86757ecb2/v/0/p/45d6eb-depool-specifications).
+TONOS-CLI allows to manage several types of [stakes](#deposit-stakes).

 #### DePool fees

 All staking commands are subject to an additional fee (by default 0.5 tons), that is partially spent to pay for DePool executing the command.
 The change is then returned to the sender.
-This value can be adjusted in TONOS-CLI config.
+This value can be adjusted in TONOS-CLI [config](#configure-tonos-cli-for-depool-operations).

 Additionally, when DePool receives the stake and rewards back from elector and processes the funds of participants, it uses the rewards to top up its balance:

-1. first to `m_balanceThreshold` = DePool's balance at the time of deployment - 5 tons
+1. first to `m_balanceThreshold` = DePool's balance at the time of [deployment](#61-deploy-depool-contract-to-the-basechain) - 5 tons
 2. then it takes `retOrReinvFee*(N+1)` tokens, where N is the number of participants.`retOrReinvFee` is set to 0,04 tons in the current version of DePool and can only be changed in contract code.
-It can be viewed through `getDePoolInfo`get-method.
+It can be viewed through `getDePoolInfo` [get-method](#getdepoolinfo).

 These two fees cover DePool's operational expenses and are deducted only from validation rewards.
 If DePool doesn't receive rewards in a round, it will not be able to top up its balance.